MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 ### Deciding to use Premium Connectors over Standard Connectors - Pricing your solution

-As noted earlier, all efforts to work within the Standard Connector list or within Teams in the context of Dataverse is highly recommended but as highlighted by the change Microsoft itself made to make Dataverse more accessible via teams, there will be use cases where the work around is more painful and potentially more expensive through added user effort (their time is money) or delicate processes where small errors or lost time can affect diret financial impact.
+As noted earlier, all efforts to work within the Standard Connector list or within Teams in the context of Dataverse is highly recommended but as highlighted by the change Microsoft itself made to make Dataverse more accessible via teams, there will be use cases where the work around is more painful and potentially more expensive through added user effort (their time is money) or delicate processes where small errors or lost time can affect direct financial impact.

 A case in point would be a case where the act of avoiding the premium HTTP API connector to get critical information from a third party service just to avoid the per user or per app fee when creating the custom application to put the information into a dashboard in teams or SharePoint might cost more to develop and maintain or even to run as a "pay as you go" service in Azure.
 With that hypothetical scenario, the key point is to know how to price the competing solutions.
 The Licensing guidance for Power Platform is direct at giving cost for the organization while tools such as the Azure Calculator will help pin down infrastructure level costs.
 The Wild card is now the development cost for either creating the Power Platform solution with rapid development tools and lower developer cost or the enterprise developer team using premium tooling and techniques that would need separate Service Level Agreements that are part of the Power Platform licenses.